MicrosoftDocs/dynamics-365-intelligent-order-management/topics/simulations.md

 Businesses using order management systems often struggle with visibility into the automated fulfillment decisions of those systems, as well as having some predictability of outcomes over time.
 Additionally, A/B testing the outcomes of a fulfillment system, or attempting to run experiments to discover better strategies, have to be performed on real-life orders and customers, risking impact on customer satisfaction, revenue, and costs.

 The new simulations feature for Intelligent Order Management is a no-code, business user-friendly tool that allows you to run experiments on your data, not your customers.
-IOM Simulations uses your own data and repeatedly [samples that data](https://en.wikipedia.org/wiki/Monte_Carlo_method) over and over again based on parameters that you set for a given scenario, and provides estimated results from those scenarios to help you deploy new strategies with more confidence.
+Intelligent Order Management simulations use your own data and repeatedly [samples that data](https://en.wikipedia.org/wiki/Monte_Carlo_method) over and over again based on parameters that you set for a given scenario, and provides estimated results from those scenarios to help you deploy new strategies with more confidence.
 Knowing the expected values of swapping out fulfillment centers or adjusting the allowable distance for deliveries, among other experiments, will help you make data-informed decisions that can dramatically improve your business results.

 > [!NOTE]
 > All screenshots in this article are from a preproduction version of the simulation feature, and may not demonstrate how the final product will appear.

 ## Access simulations

-You'll be able access Simulations in the left menu of the IOM application, just like you would access any other features of IOM.
-On the Simulations landing page will be a list of all previous simulations you have run.
+You'll be able access simulations in the left menu of the Intelligent Order Management application, just like you would access any other features of Intelligent Order Management.
+On the **Simulations** landing page will be a list of all previous simulations you have run.
 You can open any previous simulation to see settings and results.

 ![Sims landing page](media/sims_landing.png)